polvinyas1-cmd/cyber-homelab/hardware/README.md

 ## 07 - Power supply installation

-A photo to show the powwer supply installation
+A photo to show the power supply installation

 ![Reinforcement](08-power-supply-test.jpg)